All Products

 Note

-After a system disk is replaced, the disk ID changes.
-You cannot use the snapshots of the original system disk to roll back the new system disk.
+Note that after replacing a system disk, the disk ID will change, making it impossible to use the original system disk's snapshots to roll back the new system disk.

 What must I be aware of before I replace a system disk?